 Schedule an Appointment in Person

 Initial intake appointments are made by visiting our offices.
-Our offices is open from 8 AM to 5 PM Monday through Friday.
+Our offices is open from 8 AM to 5 PM Monday, Thursday, Friday and 8 AM to 7 PM Tuesday, Wednesday.
 We are located above the bookstore in Office SC 216.
 Appointments are scheduled within 10 business days if possible.
-(Download a Request for Services here) If a wait list emerges due to heavy demand, students will be notified and given an approximate date in which they may expect their initial appointment.
+(Download a Request for Services and Questionnaire here) If a wait list emerges due to heavy demand, students will be notified and given an approximate date in which they may expect their initial appointment.

 Your intake appointment will provide you with an opportunity to speak confidentially with a therapist about your immediate concerns.
 By the end of the appointment, your therapist will be able to offer you initial impressions of what resources or services would be most helpful for you.
 Make sure to arrive on time for your appointment.